OSGeo/gdal/doc/source/programs/gdal_raster_stack.rst

     Set nodata values at the output band level (different values can be supplied for each band).
-If more than one value is supplied, all values should be quoted to keep them together as a single operating system argument (:example:`dstnodata`).
+If more than one value is supplied, all values should be quoted to keep them together as a single operating system argument.
 If the option is not specified, intrinsic nodata settings on the first dataset will be used (if they exist).
 The value set by this option is written in the ``NoDataValue`` element of each ``VRTRasterBand element``.
 Use a value of `None` to ignore intrinsic nodata settings on the source datasets.

-.. option:: --addalpha

-    Adds an alpha mask band to the output when the source raster have none.
-Mainly useful for RGB sources (or grey-level sources).
-    The alpha band is filled on-the-fly with the value 0 in areas without any source raster, and with value 255 in areas with source raster.
-The effect is that a RGBA viewer will render the areas without source rasters as transparent and areas with source rasters as opaque.

 .. option:: --hidenodata